nushell/nushell.github.io/book/hooks.md

 When the hook triggers, it evaluates the `condition` block.
 If it returns `true`, the `code` block will be evaluated.
 If it returns `false`, nothing will happen.
-If it returns something else, it will throw an error.
+If it returns something else, an error will be thrown.
+The `condition` field can also be omitted altogether in which case the hook will always evaluate.

 The `pre_prompt` and `pre_execution` hook types also support the conditional hooks but they don't accept the `before` and `after` parameters.

 ## Hooks as Strings

-So far a hook was defined as a block which preserves only the environment, but nothing else.
+So far a hook was defined as a block that preserves only the environment, but nothing else.
-Another way to define a hook is as a string.
+To be able to define commands or aliases, it is possible to define the `code` field as **a string**.
 You can think of it as if you typed the string into the REPL and hit Enter.
 So, the hook from the previous section can be also written as